microsoft/vscode/README.md

 [![Gitter](https://img.shields.io/badge/chat-on%20gitter-yellow.svg)](https://gitter.im/Microsoft/vscode)

 [VS Code](https://code.visualstudio.com) is a new type of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
-Code provides comprehensive editing and debugging support, an extensibility model, and lightweight integration with existing tools.
+Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
+It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages (such as C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity).Code provides comprehensive editing and debugging support, an extensibility model, and lightweight integration with existing tools.

 VS Code is updated monthly with new features and bug fixes.
 You can download it for Windows, macOS, and Linux on [VS Code's website](https://code.visualstudio.com/Download).
 To get the latest releases every day, you can install the [Insiders version of VS Code](https://code.visualstudio.com/insiders).
 This builds from the master branch and is updated at least daily.